pip-services/pip-services-docs/content/en/python/commons/refer/references.md

 - **returns**: Any - a matching component reference.

 #### get_optional
-Gets all component references that match specified locator.
+Gets all component references that match a specified locator.

 > get_optional(locator: Any): List[Any]